Neo-Nazism: History

-Germany and Austria, 1945–1950s
+Germany and Austria (1945–1950s)

-Following the defeat of Nazi Germany, the political ideology of the ruling party, Nazism, was in complete disarray.
-The final leader of the National Socialist German Workers' Party (NSDAP) was Martin Bormann.
-He died on 2 May 1945 during the Battle of Berlin, but the Soviet Union did not reveal his death to the rest of the world, and his ultimate fate remained a mystery for many years.
-Conspiracy theories emerged about Hitler himself, that he had secretly survived the war and fled to South America or elsewhere.
+The final leader of the National Socialist German Workers' Party (NSDAP) was Martin Bormann, who died on 2 May 1945 during the Battle of Berlin.
+As his remains were not discovered until 1973, fringe theories claimed that he survived and fled to South America (as did numerous Nazis).
+Similar theories assert that Hitler faked his death and lived for a number of years in South America.

 The Allied Control Council officially dissolved the NSDAP on 10 October 1945, marking the end of "Old" Nazism.
 A process of denazification began, and the Nuremberg trials took place, where many major leaders and ideologues were condemned to death by October 1946, others committed suicide.

 In both the East and West, surviving ex-party members and military veterans assimilated to the new reality and had no interest in constructing a "neo-Nazism".
-However, during the 1949 West German elections a number of Nazi advocates such as Fritz Rössler had infiltrated the national conservative Deutsche Rechtspartei, which had 5 members elected.
+However, during the 1949 West German elections a number of Nazi advocates such as Fritz Rössler had infiltrated the national conservative Deutsche Rechtspartei, which had five members elected.
 Rössler and others left to found the more radical Socialist Reich Party (SRP) under Otto Ernst Remer.
 At the onset of the Cold War, the SRP favoured the Soviet Union over the United States.

 In Austria, national independence had been restored, and the Verbotsgesetz 1947 explicitly criminalised the NSDAP and any attempt at restoration.
 West Germany adopted a similar law to target parties it defined as anti-constitutional; Article 21 Paragraph 2 in the Basic Law, banning the SRP in 1952 for being opposed to liberal democracy.